Amplitude-Developer-Docs/amplitude-dev-center/docs/data/browser.md

-!!! info "The Browser (Itly) runttime is deprecated"
+!!! info "The Browser (Itly) runtime is deprecated"
     Upgrade to the [Browser (Ampli)](browser-ampli.md) runtime.
 The Browser (Itly) runtime is deprecated.
 These docs aren't maintained.